-A range of activities could be delivered as part of several lessons, or total duration 90-120 minutes.
-Please check what has been covered if Assembly Plan has already been used.
+A range of activities could be delivered as part of several lessons.
+Please check what has been covered in the Assembly Guide that has already been used.

 OBJECTIVES

 - Understand what respect means to us, our school, and self-respect. - Learn why it's important to respect each other. - Explore the theme of 'Choose Respect' for Anti-Bullying Week. - Develop strategies to show respect in various situations.